real-cc/Hayami-Seeds/README.md

-# Tilely-Seeds
+# Hayami-Seeds
-The recommended Apps &amp; URLs for Tilely App
+The recommended Apps &amp; URLs for Hayami App